 Hikkaduwa Surf Overview

-For new surfers, boards are easily rented and there is beginner friendly foam and green waves in front of the bars and restaurants of Hikkaduwa’s main beach and beyond.
-For intermediate and advanced surfers, plan to bring your own ride as the local gear will be a bit worn – also plan on a taxi ride (~$70 USD) or private shuttle to get your board to Hikkaduwa in one piece.
+For new surfers, boards are easily rented (~2000 LKR / $11.50 USD) and there are nice, beginner-friendly foamy and green waves in front of the bars and restaurants of Hikkaduwa’s main beach and a bit further south.
+For intermediate and advanced surfers, plan to bring your own ride as the local gear will be a bit worn, but you’ll find plenty of waves from the main break (on Sun Beach) and further north.

 Read on for a Hikkaduwa surf guide that’ll tell you which breaks to hit, how to get there, when to go, and all of the other tips you need to max out your Sri Lanka surf vacay in this legendary counterpart to Arugama Bay.